-We have audited the financial statements of Napier University Ventures Limited for the year ended 31 July 2009 which comprise the Profit and Loss Account, the Balance Sheet and the related notes 1 to 13.
+We have audited the financial statements of Napier University Ventures Limited for the year ended 31 July 2011 which comprise the Profit and Loss Account, the Balance Sheet and the related notes1 to 13.
 The financial reporting framework that has been applied in their preparation is applicable law and the Financial Reporting Standard for Smaller Entities (United Kingdom Generally Accepted Accounting Practice applicable to Smaller Entities).

-This report is made solely to the company's members, as a body, in accordance with Sections 495 and 496 of the Companies Act 2006.
+This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of directors and auditors
+Respective responsibilities of directors and auditor

-As explained more fully in the Statement of Directors' Responsibilities set out on page 3, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-Our responsibility is to audit the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Directors' Responsibilities Statement set out on page 2, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.